As a writer of educational articles with a Master of Science degree, I explore scientific research on fascinating subjects such as this.

-This will not be necessary while in space, but what about the final generation that makes it to a human-friendly planet.
+That will not be necessary while in space, but what about the final generation that makes it to a human-friendly planet.

 They will have lots of trouble with balance.
-Their bones will not have developed properly to support the weight of their bodies.
+Their bones will not have adequately developed to support the weight of their bodies.